ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - Run the Archipelago Launcher.
 - From the right-most list, find and click `Jak and Daxter Client`.
-- 4 new windows should appear:
+- 3 new windows should appear:
-  - Two powershell windows will open to run the OpenGOAL compiler and the game.
+  - The OpenGOAL compiler will launch and compile the game.
 They should take about 30 seconds to compile.
       - You should hear a musical cue to indicate the compilation was a success.
 If you do not, see the Troubleshooting section.
   - The game window itself will launch, and Jak will be standing outside Samos's Hut.
       - Once compilation is complete, the title intro sequence will start.
   - Finally, the Archipelago text client will open.
       - If you see `The REPL is ready!` and `The Memory Reader is ready!` then that should indicate a successful startup.
-- You can *minimize* the 2 powershell windows, **BUT DO NOT CLOSE THEM.** They are required for Archipelago and the game to communicate with each other.
+- You can *minimize* the Compiler window, **BUT DO NOT CLOSE IT.** It is required for Archipelago and the game to communicate with each other.
 - Use the text client to connect to the Archipelago server while on the title screen.
 This will communicate your current settings to the game.
 - Start a new game in the title screen, and play through the cutscenes.
 - Once you reach Geyser Rock, you can start the game!